Object-level Geometric Structure Preserving for Natural Image Stitching: Related work

-\textbf{Grid-based image stitching algorithm}.
-Autostitch \cite{autostitch}, a pioneering work in image stitching, identifies matching feature points and aligns them by homography transformation.
+Autostitch \cite{autostitch}, a pioneering work in image stitching, matches feature points and aligns them by homography transformation.
 Building upon this foundation, numerous stitching algorithms partition images into grids, compute geometric transformation relationships for each grid, and combine them into a global transformation to align overlapping regions and seamlessly transit the transformation to non-overlapping areas.

-APAP \cite{apap} warps aim to maintain global projectivity while allowing local non-projective deviations to account for deviations from assumed imaging conditions.
-AANAP \cite{aanap} linearizes the homography and gradually shifts it towards global similarity to mitigate perspective distortion.
-GSP \cite{gsp} achieves more natural stitching results by leveraging local or global similarity transformations.
-However, grid deformation introduces some geometric distortion.
-To address this, LPC \cite{lpc} proposed to leverage line-point consistency to preserve structures, introducing global collinear structures to enhance desirable characteristics for image warping.
-GES-GSP \cite{gesgsp} not only preserves straight-line shapes but also protects the image's curved structures, allowing curves to undergo similarity transformations to prevent distortion.

-Nevertheless, LPC \cite{lpc} and GES-GSP's \cite{gesgsp} extraction of straight or curved lines fails to fully capture the image's geometric structure.
-Their structure preservation algorithms only protect individual lines without recognizing the overall structure.
-To address this, we employ semantic segmentation to extract meaningful geometric structures, use triangular grids to protect the overall object-level geometric structure, and establish connections between dispersed geometric transformations, achieving superior results.
+APAP~\cite{apap}, AANAP~\cite{aanap}, and GSP~\cite{gsp} have evolved over time, essentially addressing most alignment problems in images.
+However, their grid deformation methods have no knowledge of object shapes.
+They pay too much attention on alignment and thus causes geometric distortion.
+To address this, LPC~\cite{lpc} and GES-GSP~\cite{gesgsp} propose to preserve line structures.
+However, (a) their method only preserves line structures, ignoring the overall structure of objects, (b) an excessive number of lines without object structure information can mislead the model, (c) some scenes do not contain straight or curved structures.
+We find that the large segmentation models like SAM~\cite{sam} can segment all types of objects and provide their contours.
+This helps image stitching maintain shape consistency, so we have incorporated the family of SAM into our method.
+We use triangular grids to protect the overall object-level geometric structure, and establish connections between dispersed geometric transformations, achieving superior results.